Commitments & Partnerships

 International Living Futures Institute (ILFI)

-We champion the Labs21 program locally and globally by helping the U.S. EPA and DOE promote sustainable laboratories and raise awareness about the benefits of Labs21 throughout the industry.
+HDR has staff on the I2SL board and we champion the I2SL programs locally and globally by helping the U.S. EPA and DOE promote sustainable laboratories and raise awareness about the benefits of I2SL throughout the industry.

 U.S. Green Building Council (USGBC)

-HDR was the first architecture firm to join the USGBC in January 1994, and currently has more than 650 LEED APs.
+We were the first architecture firm to join the USGBC in January 1994 and continue our strong support as a Platinum-Level Sponsor.
 Our professionals have held significant leadership roles and noteworthy board and committee positions within the organization.
 Two LEED Fellows have been selected from HDR; one in the inaugural year class of 2011 and the second in 2012.

 Waste-to-Energy Research and Technology Council (WTERT)